 Safety Roles & Responsibilities

-Contribute to a safe workplace by following safe work procedures, reporting unsafe conditions or incidents and being prepared to respond in the event of a workplace injury or emergency.
+Contribute to a safe workplace by following safe work procedures, reporting unsafe conditions or incidents and being prepared to respond to a workplace injury or emergency.

 These are your roles and responsibilities:

-- Understand you workplace health and safety requirements
+- Understand your workplace health and safety requirements

 - Inspect equipment and the workplace regularly

 - Immediately report unsafe work practices and conditions to your supervisor

 - Report accidents, near misses, injuries and illnesses immediately to your supervisor

 - Cooperate with others on matters relating to occupational safety and health